Moncton: Geography

 Moncton is located along the north bank of the Petitcodiac River, at a point where the river bends acutely from a west–east to north–south flow.

 Moncton lies in southeastern New Brunswick, at the geographic centre of the Maritime Provinces.
 The city is along the north bank of the Petitcodiac River at a point where the river bends acutely from west−east to north−south flow.
 This geographical feature has contributed significantly to historical names for the community.
 Petitcodiac in the Mi'kmaq language has been translated as "bends like a bow".
 The early Acadian settlers in the region named their community Le Coude ("the elbow").
 Subsequent English immigrants changed the settlement's name to The Bend of the Petitcodiac (or simply "The Bend").

 The Petitcodiac river valley at Moncton is broad and relatively flat, bounded by a long ridge to the north (Lutes Mountain) and by the rugged Caledonia Highlands to the south.
-Moncton lies at the original head of navigation on the river, but a causeway to Riverview (constructed in 1968) resulted in extensive sedimentation of the river channel downstream and rendered the Moncton area of the waterway unnavigable.
+Moncton lies at the original head of navigation on the river, but a causeway to Riverview, constructed in 1968, resulted in extensive sedimentation of the river channel downstream and rendered the Moncton area of the waterway unnavigable.
 On April 14, 2010, the causeway gates were opened in an effort to restore the silt-laden river.

 Tidal bore

 Close-up of a tidal bore on the Petitcodiac River in Moncton.
 The River exhibits one of North America's few examples of a tidal bore.

 The Petitcodiac River exhibits one of North America's few tidal bores: a regularly occurring wave that travels up the river on the leading edge of the incoming tide.
 The bore is a result of the Bay of Fundy's extreme tides.
 Originally, the bore was very impressive, sometimes between 1 and 2 m high and extending across the 1 km width of the Petitcodiac River in the Moncton area.
 This wave occurred twice a day at high tide, travelling at an average speed of 13 km/h and producing an audible roar.

-Unsurprisingly, the "bore" became a very popular early tourist attraction for the city, but when the Petitcodiac causeway was built in the 1960s, the river channel quickly silted in and reduced the bore so that it rarely exceeded 15 to 20 cm in height.
-On April 14, 2010, the causeway gates were opened in an effort to restore the silt-laden river.
+The "bore" became a very popular early tourist attraction for the city, but when the Petitcodiac causeway was built in the 1960s, the river channel quickly silted in and reduced the bore so that it rarely exceeded 15 to 20 cm in height.
+In April 2010, the causeway gates were opened in an effort to restore the silt-laden river.
 A recent tidal bore since the opening of the causeway gates measured a 2 ft wave, unseen for many years.